xav335/iconeo/wp-content/plugins/wp-fastest-cache/readme.txt

 Yes, it is compatible with Http Secure (https).

 = Is this plugin compatible with Adsense? =
-Yes, it is compatible with Adsense %100.
+Yes, it is compatible with Adsense 100%.

 = Is this plugin compatible with CloudFlare? =
-Yes, it is compatible with CloudFlare %100.
+Yes, it is compatible with CloudFlare 100%.
 If the "minify html" option is active on CloudFlare, the minify system removed the comment from html so you cannot see the comment of Wpfc at the bottom of the page and you cannot be sure that it works or not.
 In this case, you need to look at the style files.
 You can see the minified css files.

 = Is this plugin compatible with WP-Polls? =
-Yes, it is compatible with WP-Polls %100.
+Yes, it is compatible with WP-Polls 100%.

-= Is this plugin compatible with Bulletproof Security? = Yes, it is compatible with Bulletproof Security %100.
+= Is this plugin compatible with Bulletproof Security? = Yes, it is compatible with Bulletproof Security 100%.

-= Is this plugin compatible with Wordfence Security? = Yes, it is compatible with Wordfence Security %100.
+= Is this plugin compatible with Wordfence Security? = Yes, it is compatible with Wordfence Security 100%.

 = Is this plugin compatible with qTranslate? =
 Yes, it works if you use qTranslate with "Use Query Mode (?lang=en)".

-= Is this plugin compatible with WPtouch Mobile Plugin? = Yes, it is compatible with WPtouch Mobile Plugin %100.
+= Is this plugin compatible with WPtouch Mobile Plugin? = Yes, it is compatible with WPtouch Mobile Plugin 100%.

-= Is this plugin compatible with WP-PostRatings? = Yes, it is NOT compatible with WP-PostRatings.
+= Is this plugin compatible with WP-PostRatings? =
+No, it is NOT compatible with WP-PostRatings.

 = Is this plugin compatible with AdRotate? =
 No, it is NOT compatible with AdRotate.